SI2-PI-community/2017-meeting/README.md

 - Stimulate thinking on new ways of achieving software sustainability.
 - Gather the shared experiences in an online web portal.
 Achieving these five objectives will expand the collective domain of knowledge on software infrastructure, enhance the capability for sustained innovation within software communities, and contribute to the broader CIF21 vision.

+## Workshop output

+All talks and posters presented at the workshop are available at the associated Figshare meeting portal: <https://nsf-si2-pi.figshare.com/>.

 ## Organizers